smorrrs/Shadow-Tactics-Resources/state_of_the_game.md

 # State of the Game - Any%
 Information on where potential time save can be had over WRs in the Any% category at the time of writing.

-The No Major Glitches (NMG category), also called No Teleports, is pretty optimized, but of course there's always potential for new route discoveries or incremental improvements on execution.
+The No Major Glitches (NMG category), also called No Teleports, is pretty optimized.
+Of course there's always potential for new route discoveries or incremental improvements on execution, but many very skilled and clever players have put significant time into it.
 Any%, however, has clear room for improvement which I detail in this document.
-The No Alerts category (also allowing teleports) is wide open due to low runner engagement.
+I am the only Any% runner, and there are certainly others who'd be able to beat my execution and find tricks and routes that I haven't.

 Teleports are the only known major glitch for the game and thus the only difference between Any% and NMG.
 There are levels where teleports don't save any additional time compared to the NMG, so the same run can take WR for both categories.

-I am the only Any% runner, and there are certainly others who'd be able to beat my execution.
-ST is a hard game to run, and there are some routes I have identified that will save time over NMG WRs but I haven't been able to execute, so several Any% WRs are up for grabs to any runners with the patience and skill.
+The No Alerts category (also allowing teleports) is wide open due to low runner engagement.

+I've classified the obtainability of WR for each level into the following categories:
+* OBTAINABLE: TP - WR uses teleports and can clearly be optimized.
+* OBTAINABLE: NMG - WR doesn't use teleports and a teleport route saving time over NMG is known to be possible (it just hasn't been executed).
+* OPTIMIZED: TP - WR uses teleports and is solid.
+Beating it will require exceptional skill or a new discovery.
+* OPTIMIZED: NMG - WR doesn't use teleports and teleports don't save time over the NMG WR as far as I can tell.
+Beating it will require exceptional skill or a new discovery.

 Base Game Levels:
 * [Osaka Castle](https://github.com/smorrrs/Shadow-Tactics-Resources/blob/main/state_of_the_game.md#osaka-castle)